BeyondHan/BeyondHan.github.io/contents/publications.md

-Here is the requested list in Markdown format with your name and journal names bolded:

 ### Journal Articles

 1. **C. Han**, Y. Ye, D. Du.
 “Efficient Data-Driven Approach for Bending Deformation Capture of Fiber-Reinforced Soft Actuators”, (decision pending). **International Conference on Intelligent Robots and Systems (IROS)**, May 2025.